VocalNight/Brewinpi/README.md

 - Add integrations tests using a real test database.
 These will ensure data is still added corrected when the codebase changes.
 The test database must be created and deleted for each test.
 - Create a separate project with a front-end of your choice.
 Provide instructions on how to run it.

+### The Api

+#### BackEnd and BackEnd Tests

+1. Clone the project, open the solution with visual studio and run the application.
+2. You can also run the tests by right clicking the solution and choosing "run tests"

+#### FrontEnd and FrontEnd Tests

+1. Clone the project, go to *FrontEnd\BreweryAppAngular* and run "ng serve"
+2. For the jasmine tests, go to the same folder and run "ng test"

+### Challenges and what was learned

+This project was very fun to do!

+I feel the back end was very straightforward to do but i definetly slowed down when i got to the front end part.
+Its interesting but i don't really like doing all the setup of pages and CSS.
+That said it was refreshing re-learning angular with their new update that came out a few weeks ago, so taking this project at this time was probably beneficial.
+I will probably stick with angular for most thigns and just learn the necessary for react.

+Will still do projects with it but typescript and the way angular organizes things is really good, especially with the new update where you don't need to have the central file for all your imports and now everything is component based.

+I tried to make the project use the repository pattern but i didn't really felt the need to add the service classes for the controllers at first, but when i was refactoring the tests i noticed how many injections i needed to do for each controller, so i refactored it so that the controllers only needed the service injection to simplify the test preparation.

+There was also some difficulty regarding the new way .NET API projects work, the new way is using the program.cs file instead of the old startup.cs file, so a lot of ways to add middleware and how to make the system recognize your injections took some googling.

+Figuring out how to organize the database took some time too but i feel i did a good job with it.
+I also had to use DTO's to send especialized data to the API/frontEnd but i'm not sure they were used correctly or if my implementation is the best practice, definetly something that would probably begood to have someone more experienced to take a look at.

+#### Tests

+The main challenges i feel were actually writing tests?
+I feel that test documentation is something that is sorely lacking overall.
+Test documentantions and examples only do simple examples like "testing a calculator" and most courses or tuorials for the language gloss over that topic a LOT.
+I believe tests and knolowdge about tests are something that everyone looks for in projects and new hires but the material is really lacking on that front.

+I did write tests to what i feel was encessary, but i'll definetly need to keep improving on that front for future projects.

+#### Main takeaways

+Overall i feel this project was a good first challenge to do and a way to put some of my C# knowlowdge to the test.
+I definetly feel i improved but there's still somethings i would like to work on more like delegates, didn't use that a lot here.
+LINQ was very fun to use along with EF but i could definetly go deeper with both of these things.

+I worked with angular before so most of it was familiar, the new stuff definetly made it a better experience to use than before.
+Testing took a while to grasp, but when i understood the framework better it was interesting to write some tests.
+Definetly something i also need to work a lot on though.

+Tahnks for reading!